Skparab1/wordle/README.md

 # wordle
 An implementation of wordle in html canvas + js.
-Skparab1 daily wordle at https://skparab1.github.io/wordle/daily, random wordle at https://skparab1.github.io/wordle/random
+Skparab1 daily wordle at https://skparab1.github.io/wordle/daily, random wordle at https://skparab1.github.io/wordle/random.
+This might be buggy (its just a test)

 ## Main features
 - Color graphics